Fitchburg, Wisconsin

 Fitchburg is a city in Dane County, Wisconsin, United States.
 The population was 29,609 at the 2020 census.
+The Wisconsin Department of Administration estimates the population has grown to 37,220 as of January 1, 2026.

 It is a suburb south of Madison and is part of the Madison metropolitan area.
 Fitchburg consists of a mix of suburban neighborhoods closer to the border with Madison, commercial and industrial properties, and rural properties in the south.
+The city is known for its blend of urban convenience and protected farmland, with parks, bike trails, and a growing business community.

 History

-Fitchburg was a town until its incorporation as a city on April 26, 1983.
-Immigrant brothers Vroman from the Netherlands are claimed to be the first permanent settlers of Greenfield, then changed to Fitchburg to avoid confusion with Greenfield, Milwaukee County.
+John Stoner began farming in what would become Fitchburg in 1837.
+Immigrant brothers William, George and Joseph Vroman from the Netherlands are claimed to be the first permanent settlers in 1839.
+Established as the Town of Greenfield in 1847, the name was changed to Fitchburg in 1853 to avoid confusion with Greenfield, Milwaukee County.
 The name Fitchburg was chosen by Ebenezer Brigham, after Fitchburg, Massachusetts.
 A significant number of Irish families settled in Fitchburg as well.

 As the city of Madison began to encroach upon the town of Fitchburg via annexation, the town pursued incorporation as a city to halt Madison's expansion into the town.
-The fight to allow incorporation ultimately went to the Wisconsin Supreme Court, which ruled that Fitchburg could incorporate as a city.
+The fight to allow incorporation ultimately went to the Wisconsin Supreme Court, which ruled in favor of Fitchburg.
+Fitchburg then incorporated as a city on April 26, 1983.

+On October 31, 2022, the remaining disconnected parts of the Town of Madison were absorbed into the cities of Madison and Fitchburg.
+The dissolution finalized a cooperative boundary plan agreed upon by the three municipalities in 2003 to end decades of annexation disputes and orderly transition services.

+Geography

+According to the United States Census Bureau, the city has a total area of 35.21 sqmi, of which 34.97 sqmi is land and 0.24 sqmi is water.
 Former unincorporated communities absorbed by Fitchburg include Fitchburg Center and Oak Hall.

-Geography

-According to the United States Census Bureau, the city has a total area of 35.21 sqmi, of which, 34.97 sqmi is land and 0.24 sqmi is water.